 Is Feeling Dead Inside Normal?

 Feeling dead inside can happen to anyone.
-However, this feeling generally has a basis in something, such as loss and/or mental health concerns.
+However, this feeling generally has a basis in something serious, such as loss or a mental health concern.
 People experiencing BPD, depression, and trauma are prone to feelings of numbness, detachment, and dissociation.
 However, at least 50% of the general population have at least one dissociative experience, whether it be depersonalization or derealization, throughout their life.7

 Is Feeling Dead Inside Concerning?

 Feeling dead inside can come and go like any other feeling we have.
 If it is based on a loss or a particularly stressful situation, it will likely pass on its own.
-The feeling becomes concerning when it persists and/or is paired with suicidal ideation and other serious symptoms, such as dissociation.
+The feeling becomes concerning when it persists or if it is paired with suicidal ideation and other serious symptoms, such as dissociation.
 It is important to distinguish between feeling dead inside and wishing to be dead.
-Feeling dead inside is not one and the same as suicidal ideation.
+Feeling dead inside is not the same as suicidal ideation.

 How To Cope With Feeling Dead Inside